pcman312/env/README.md

 3. ???
 4. Profit

-# What fields does it support?
+# What types does it support?
-It currently supports these fields:
+It currently supports these types:
 - bool
 - string
 - int